-A handful of European NationBuilder customers have recently come to me to discuss how to better target their people in an advanced-privacy world.
+A handful of European NationBuilder customers have recently approached me to discuss how to better target their people in an advanced-privacy world.

-To maximise conversion, make the barrier to entry as low as possible and prioritise getting folks in the door.
+To maximise conversion, you'll want to make the barrier to entry as low as possible and prioritise getting supporters in the door.
 For instance, when first signing up new supporters, make sure to ask for their name, email address, and consent to communicate with them (e.g., to email them your weekly newsletter).
 Once they hit ‘submit,’ you can immediately send them to another page that asks them for more detailed consents.

 You can then focus on how your supporters would like to get involved, or what issues they are most interested in: